• Skip to primary navigation

 Important!
 Don’t remove too large around of an area.
 It’s crucial that you stay tight around the drain with your chisel.
 You don’t want the point of the chisel to come into contact with the shower pan liner.
 If you puncture the liner, you may have permanently damaged your shower, and it will have to be replaced.

-Remove enough material to completely expose the clamping collar. - Remove clamping collar and inspect
+Remove enough material to completely expose the clamping collar.drypack is removed to reveal the clamping collar at the bottom of the shower

 Vacuum out around the drain and remove the drain riser and clamping collar.
 Try not to let debris fall down the drain hole.